 Is Oral Sedation safe?

 YES.
 Appropriately trained dentists can use a variety of protocols customized to a patient’s physiological and pharmacological needs.
 A number of oral agents developed especially for these purposes, subjected to rigorous research and testing, are safe and have been used for decades.
-Dr. Lee and Dr. Murrin utilize the most up-to-date medicines, monitoring, and equipment in order to provide quality sedation care:
+Dr. Oser and Dr. Lee utilize the most up-to-date medicines, monitoring, and equipment in order to provide quality sedation care:

 - Blood pressure